Helping Your Child Learn to Love Healthy Foods

-You may have heard that babies will accept vegetables more readily if introduced before fruit, however evidence has not been able to confirm this.
-Babies do have an innate preference for sweet tastes, so offering vegetables early on is an important way to get your baby use to more bitter flavors.
-However, the order in which you introduce vegetables and fruits has not been shown to modify his overall preference for one over the other.
-Focus on introducing a variety of vegetables, fruits, whole grains and proteins without worrying so much about the order of introduction.
-Offer these foods on a regular basis to reinforce familiarity to their aroma and flavor.
+You may have heard that babies will accept vegetables more readily if introduced before fruit, however research has not been able to confirm this.4 Babies do have an innate preference for sweet tastes, so offering vegetables early and often is an important way to get your baby used to these more bitter flavors and build their love for produce.1,4

-It is important to feed your baby different textures as they are developmentally ready.
-After a few months for some babies, less for others, you can start to progress from purees to more advanced textures.
-When your baby becomes comfortable with a specific texture, make sure to advance to the next stage.
-If you begin with pureed foods, move next to lumpy purees, then to soft finger foods, and finally to firmer finger foods.
-Advancing in textures when your baby is ready to move ahead will ensure that they accept more complex textures later on
+It is important to feed your baby different textures when they are developmentally ready.
+If you begin with pureed foods, move next to lumpy or mashed purees, then to soft finger foods, and finally to firmer finger foods.

 Don’t let the “yucky” face deter you!

 Even though your little one is more open to new foods and flavors during the first year of eating it doesn’t mean that they won’t make a funny face!
 This is a normal and very common reaction to new foods and textures.18

 While the squinting, pursing lips, and wrinkling noses might make you think your baby doesn’t like a food, this often is not the case at all.4 This is the first time your little one is taking in most of these new flavors and textures, the faces are simply a reflection of their curiosity and initial surprise.

 With repeated exposures to a food, your little one may start to accept it even when they continue to make a face.4